Safety Concerns Abound:

 Raw Materials Can Be Contaminated

 A comprehensive supplement information study commissioned by the International Olympic Committee in 2001 analyzed 634 non-hormonal nutritional supplements bought from 215 different suppliers in 13 different countries and found that a whopping 14.8% contained at least one anabolic agent.
-Many of those originated in the United States.
+Many of these originated in the United States.

 Though the FDA is the federal body charged with regulating dietary supplements, updating supplement information, and protecting the public’s health, it only has the resources needed to test a small fraction of dietary supplements that could be problematic.
 As the FDA currently warns on its website, “Remember, (the) FDA cannot test all products on the market that contain potentially harmful hidden ingredients.
 Enforcement actions and consumer advisories for tainted products only cover a small fraction of the tainted over-the-counter products on the market.”

-Anabolic Steroid Control Act of 2004 Has Limited Impact
+Anabolic Steroid Control Act of 2004 has limited impact

 Responding to criticism that arose after it was revealed that some athletes (most notably baseball players) were using pro-hormones that were available over-the-counter in the United States, Congress enacted the Anabolic Steroid Control Act of 2004.
 This law, which took effect in January 2005, bans the sale of most steroid precursors such as androstenedione.
 Unfortunately, the act has had limited impact as it still puts the burden of proof on the authorities to demonstrate that a compound is a concern.
 Weaknesses in the act have allowed prohormones and designer steroids to remain widely available and unregulated in the online marketplace.
 The new Designer Anabolic Control Act of 2014 seeks to strengthen its effectiveness, which we support.